Tsiri/RHEIA/paper/paper.md

 # Summary

-To limit global CO<sub>2</sub> emissions, hydrogen enables to integrate the intermittent renewables (solar and wind) in the power, heating and mobility sector.
-The design of such hydrogen-based energy systems are subject to uncertainties, such as the costs related to the production of renewable hydrogen and the energy consumption of hydrogen-fueled buses.
-Therefore, RHEIA provides models to evaluate the techno-economic and environmental performance for the main valorization pathways of hydrogen.
-In addition, a robust design optimization algorithm is included.
+To limit global CO <sub>2</sub> emissions, hydrogen smoothens the integration of intermittent renewables (i.e. solar and wind) in the power, heating and mobility sector.
+The performance of such hydrogen-based energy systems are subject to uncertainties, such as the costs related to the production of renewable hydrogen and the energy consumption of hydrogen-fueled buses.
+RHEIA provides models to evaluate the techno-economic and environmental performance in a power-to-fuel, power-to-power and power-to-mobility context.
-This design optimization algorithm considers relevant uncertainties and yields the designs least-sensitive to its random environment (i.e. the robust design).
+In addition, a robust design optimization algorithm is included, which yields design solutions least-sensitive to the random environment (i.e. the robust design).
 These robust designs ensure with the highest probability that the designs will operate near its expected performance in real-life conditions.
-Consequently, RHEIA characterizes the advantages of the robust design as opposed to deterministic designs for hydrogen-based systems.
+Consequently, RHEIA enables to highlight the advantages of these robust designs for hydrogen-based energy systems.

 # Statement of need